Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: Custom keyboard controls override screen reader settings.
-Any custom key controls must only apply when the DX or elements have focus (no page or app overrides).
+__Description__: Custom keyboard and touch controls must not override screen reader settings.
+Any custom key controls must only apply when the chart or elements have focus (no page or app overrides).

 __Good example__: [https://sf.gov/resource/2021/covid-19-data-and-reports](https://sf.gov/resource/2021/covid-19-data-and-reports)